-- 1. Possess a Bachelor's Degree of Science in Nursing from a Postsecondary Institution with an average GPA of 3.00 on a 4.00-point scale or its equivalent. - 2.
+- 1. Possess a Bachelor's Degree of Science in Nursing from a Post- Secondary Institution with an average GPA, (for its acronym in English) of 3.00 on a 4.00 point scale or equivalence. - 2.
 Submit two (2) recommendation letters describing the student's potential to complete graduate studies. - 3.
-Have approved the following courses at the undergraduate level: - a.
-Basic pharmacology course - b.
-Physical examination course - c.
-Statistics course - 4.
+To have approved the following courses the under-graduate level: - a.
+Course of basic pharmacology. - b.
+Course of physical examination. - c.
+Course of statistics - 4.
 Possess provisional or permanent license to exercise the profession of nursing in Puerto Rico and be a member of the Board of Nursing professionals of Puerto Rico (CPEPR). - 5.
 Submit negative certificate of criminal record of Puerto Rico or the jurisdiction where the applicant resides. - 6.
-Submit official transcripts from all universities or colleges attended. - 7.
+Official Transcript of credits of the BSN. - 7.
 Interview with the director of the program. - 8.
 Must be recommended by the Admissions Committee for Graduate Studies of the Institution.
 Under special circumstances, the Admissions Committee may conditionally accept and enroll students without admissions requirements, including a lower GPA of 3.00.
 The Admissions Committee's decision on the acceptance or non-acceptance of a student may only be appealed to the President of the Institution.
 Prospective students may apply for admission at any time during the academic year.
+Academic periods beginning in January, March, May, August and October.